Gelson Fernandes: Eintracht Frankfurt

 In the opening game of the 2018–19 season against SC Freiburg, Fernandes was given the captaincy for the time in his Eintracht Frankfurt's career in the absence of David Abraham, as the club drew 1–1.
-It wasn't until on 23 September 2018 when he scored his first goal for the club, in a 1–1 draw against RB Leipzig.
+On 23 September 2018, he scored his first goal for the club, in a 1–1 draw against RB Leipzig.
 Fernandes was involved in the first team for the first two months to the season until he suffered a knock that saw him miss one match.
 Following his return from injury, he continued to remain in the first team regular, playing in the midfield position.
 As a result, Fernandes signed a one–year contract extension with Eintracht Frankfurt, keeping him until 2020.
 In continuous absent of Abraham due to injury, Fernandes resumed as the captain of Eintracht Frankfurt between December and April.
 However, he later missed five matches in the second half of the season, including a second bookable offence, in a 3–1 loss against FC Augsburg on 14 April 2019.
 At the end of the 2018–19 season, Fernandes went on to make thirty–seven appearances and scoring once in all competitions.

 In the 2019–20 season, Fernandes played in both legs of the UEFA Europa League play–off round against RC Strasbourg, as he helped Eintracht Frankfurt win 3–1 on aggregate to send them through to the Group Stage.
 However, he found his first team place limited following an increase in the midfield position and was placed on the substitute bench as a result.
 By mid–September, Fernandes received seven starts for the club by the end of the year despite facing sidelined with suspension and injury.
 In the second half of the season, he was plagued by injuries that saw him sidelined for months.
 The five-months interruption because of the COVID-19 pandemic gave him time to recover, and returned to training.
 It was announced 14 May 2020 that Fernandes would retire at the end of the season, bringing an end to a 15-year career.
-It wasn't until on 23 May 2020 when he made his first appearances for the Eintracht Frankfurt since December, captaining the club, as they lost 5–2 against Bayern Munich.
+On 23 May 2020, he made his first appearances for the Eintracht Frankfurt since December, captaining the club, as they lost 5–2 against Bayern Munich.
 Fernandes previously captained Eintracht Frankfurt earlier in the 2019–20 season, coming against Vitória de Guimarães on 3 October 2019.
 However, he suffered a calf injury that saw him sidelined for the rest of the season.
 Following this, Fernandes went on to make twenty–two appearances in all competitions.
 Two months after his retirement, he had an interview with Berner Zeitung and spoke about his retirement.